rayanfer32/easy_github/readme.md

 < Basics >

 #run this to finally push ur changes
+git push

-git push -u origin master
+#git push -u origin master   #use this to specify git branch if u do so

 #if u get this error
 fatal: refusing to merge unrelated histories